Empty chairs, piddling turnout, and rock-bottom benefaction is every event planner’s biggest nightmare!

 Due to the prevalence of emails, mailed invites get more attention, especially if you take the effort to hand-write them.
 But when you have to reach out to a large crowd handwritten invites seem like an impossible task.
 In such cases, you can use peer-to-peer texting tools to have personalized conversations at scale.
 You can manage thousands of individual conversations over peer-to-peer texting the day before the rally or event to get people to attend.

-Remember not to use template emails or broadcast messages to send out invites.
+Remember not to use template emails or broadcast messages to send out event invites.
 This can backfire as most people ignore automated messages.

 You can also try phone banking software to reach people directly on their phones to engage in one-on-one conversations.